thomasheller/crab/README.md

 mainSections = ["ABC", "XYZ"]
 ```

-By default, mainSections is set to use the 'blog' folder in the
+By default, mainSections is set to use the `blog` folder and the
-exampleSite folder
+`tags` folder in the exampleSite folder

 ## Menus